MicrosoftDocs/win32/desktop-src/shell/samples-shelllibrarycommandline.md

 ---
-Description: 'Demonstrates how to use the IShellLibrary interface to create a command-line application that provides programmatic access for inspecting and manipulating libraries and library files.'
+Description: Demonstrates how to use the IShellLibrary interface to create a command-line application that provides programmatic access for inspecting and manipulating libraries and library files.
-title: Shell Library Command Line Sample
+title: Shell Library Command Line Sample ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Shell Library Command Line Sample

-Demonstrates how to use the [**IShellLibrary**](ishelllibrary.md) interface to create a command-line application that provides programmatic access for inspecting and manipulating libraries and library files.
+Demonstrates how to use the [**IShellLibrary**](/windows/win32/shobjidl_core/nn-shobjidl_core-ishelllibrary?branch=master) interface to create a command-line application that provides programmatic access for inspecting and manipulating libraries and library files.

 This topic contains the following sections.